Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-Creamy chicken bowtie pasta is a rich and indulgent dish.
-It explodes with flavor thanks to the creamy sauce, which is a combination of garlic, chicken broth, cream, parmesan cheese and plenty of seasoning.
+Creamy chicken bowtie pasta is an indulgent dish loaded with flavor thanks to the sauce, which is a combination of garlic, chicken broth, cream, parmesan cheese, and plenty of seasoning.

 • ¼ cup of unsalted butter